 In April 2019, the Graduate School of Arts and Letters will launch an International Joint Graduate Program in Japanese Studies.

-Ahead of the first admissions, the First Tohoku Conference on Global Japanese Studies will be held on December 14-16, at Kawauchi Campus.
+Ahead of the program, the First Tohoku Conference on Global Japanese Studies will be held on December 14-16, at Kawauchi Campus.

 This international conference aims to provide scholars of Japanese Studies the opportunity to exchange ideas, thus fostering the possibility of further collaboration.
 The conference will bring together students and researchers from a range of ages, nationalities and disciplines.